AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/fey/reflection-tce.md

       \ checks, and saving throws."
     "name": "Sunlight Weakness"
 "actions":
-  - "desc": "Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +4 to hit, reach 5 ft., one creature. *Hit:*\
       \ 9 (2d6 + 2) necrotic damage, and the target's Strength score is reduced\
-      \ by d4.
+      \ by 1d4.
 The target dies if this reduces its Strength to 0.
 Otherwise, the\
       \ reduction lasts until the target finishes a short or long rest.\n\nIf a non-evil\
-      \ humanoid dies from this attack, a new reflection rises from the corpse d4\
+      \ humanoid dies from this attack, a new reflection rises from the corpse 1d4\
       \ hours later."
     "name": "Strength Drain"
 "source":